raphael-group/hatchet/doc/recommendation_inference.md

 - Inferred clone proportions are identical to the minimum clone proportion `-u` and tumor clones are present in all samples with very small proportions.
 Also, higher maximum copy numbers are needed when these result in much lower objective functions.
 - Huge difference between the number of clones inferred with and without a WGD, especially when the chosen diploid solution has a much lower number of clones than the chosen tetraploid solution.
 - Objective function that keeps decreasing significantly and objective function with very small values.
+- Score of 2 clones with a WGD is much higher then score of 2 clones without a WGD.
+This typically requires to increase the single-clone confidence of HATCHet `-g` to investigate the presence of a single tumor clone.

 The user can consider the following parameters to investigate alternative solutions and better fitting:
 - Minimum clone proportion `-u`, we suggest to increase this value whenever obtaing solutions with clone proportions idetical to `-u` or clones present in all samples with very small proportions.